harmeetsingh11/inquireDB/README.md

 - **Llama3**: Open-source Large Language Model (LLM) used for understanding and generating SQL queries from user input.

-- **LangChain**: Framework for creating conversational agents and handling complex interactions, including error handling and conversation memory.
+- **LangChain**: Framework for creating conversational agents, custom chains and handling complex interactions, including error handling and conversation history.

 - **Streamlit**: Python library for building interactive web applications.
 Used for creating the user interface of inquireDB.